sushminder/Sales-Dashboard-for-Furniture-Retail/README.md

 # Sales Dashboard for Furniture Retail

 Objective:
-The objective of this project is to create a Tableau dashboard that showcases the furniture retail's current and previous financial and operational performance, aligning with the industry's need for data-driven decision-making.
+The objective of this project is to create a Tableau dashboard that showcases the furniture retail's current and previous year sales performance, aligning with the industry's need for data-driven decision-making.

 Method: